tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 or have gone through isolated kanji study with a book like RTK, you are unlikely to benefit from the deck.
 However, if your vocabulary is below 1000 words,
-I recommend that you give the Kanji Transition deck a try.
+I recommend that you give the KanjiTransition deck a try.

 The vocabulary used in the deck was taken from [Ankidrone Starter Pack](basic-vocabulary.html) and consists of words commonly used in everyday life in Japan.